Geometry of the minimal spanning tree of a random $3$-regular graph: Introduction

 The MST of $K_n$-the complete graph on $[n]:=\{1,\ldots,n\}$ has been studied extensively as well.
-A celebrated theorem of Frieze \cite{frieze1985value} shows that under some assumptions on the weight distributions, the total weight of the MST of $K_n$ converges in expectation to $\zeta(3)$.
-This was extended to other models in \cite{beveridge-frieze-mcdiarmid, frieze-mcdiarmid, frieze-ruszink-thoma, penrose1998random}.
-A more general distributional convergence result was proved in \cite{aldous1990random}.
-The central limit theorem for the total weight of the MST of $K_n$ constructed using i.i.d. $\mathrm{Uniform}[0,1]$ edge weights was proved in \cite{janson1995minimal}.
+A celebrated theorem of Frieze \cite{frieze1985value} shows that under some assumptions on the weight distributions, the total weight of the MST of $K_n$ converges in expectation to $\zeta(3)$. \ch{Various extensions of this result were proved in \cite{beveridge-frieze-mcdiarmid, frieze-mcdiarmid, frieze-ruszink-thoma, penrose1998random, aldous1990random}.} The central limit theorem for the total weight of the MST of $K_n$ constructed using i.i.d. $\mathrm{Uniform}[0,1]$ edge weights was proved in \cite{janson1995minimal}.

-The global geometric properties of the MST, e.g., the diameter and the typical distance, have also been of considerable interest.
-But until very recently, the literature on such results was very thin.
-Frieze and McDiarmid asked a question \cite[Research Problem 23]{frieze-mcdiarmid-algorithmic} about the `likely shape of a minimum spanning tree' and the order of the diameter of the MST.
-In the statistical physics literature, paths in the the MST correspond to optimal paths in the so-called strong disorder regime for complex networks.
-The first correct prediction about the behavior of distances in the MST was made in \cite{braunstein2003optimal} (see also \cite{braunstein2007optimal}), where it was predicted that in the strong disorder regime, the length of optimal paths in complex networks should scale like $n^{1/3}$ if the degree distribution of the network has finite third moment.
+The global geometric properties of the MST, e.g., the diameter and the typical distance, have also been of considerable \ch{interest, but until very recently, there were few rigorous mathematical results on this problem.} Frieze and McDiarmid asked a question \cite[Research Problem 23]{frieze-mcdiarmid-algorithmic} about the `likely shape of a minimum spanning tree' and the order of the diameter of the MST.
+In the statistical physics literature, paths in the MST correspond to optimal paths in the so-called strong disorder regime for complex networks. \ch{Using empirical observations, it was predicted in \cite{braunstein2003optimal} (see also \cite{braunstein2007optimal}) that in the strong disorder regime, the length of optimal paths in complex networks should scale like $n^{1/3}$ if the degree distribution of the network has finite third moment, although a rigorous justification of this claim was missing in this work.}